osism/documentation/source/deployment/seed.rst

   ``configuration`` and can be accessed via SSH: ``ssh://git@github.com:betacloud/configuration.git``
 * The repository is located in the ``betacloud`` organisation on Gitlab, has the name ``configuration`` and can be accessed via SSH: ``ssh://git@gitlab.com:betacloud/configuration.git``
-* The repository is located in the ``betacloud`` organisation on an internan Gitlab, has the name ``configuration`` and can be accessed via SSH: ``ssh://git@git.services.osism.tech:betacloud/configuration.git``
+* The repository is located in the ``betacloud`` organisation on an internal Gitlab, has the name ``configuration`` and can be accessed via SSH: ``ssh://git@git.services.osism.tech:betacloud/configuration.git``

 If necessary, the configuration SSH key can be used for the initial transfer of the